bookofproofs/bookofproofs.github.io/_sources/history/18th-century/walsh.md

 * Mr Walsh continued to pursue his avocation as a writing-master in Cork until the year 1845, when a paralytic seizure threw him almost helpless upon the charity of those who had known him in better days.
 * Observe the admirable candour of the admission 'at least in my hands' with which poor Walsh is forced to qualify his harmless boast of the triumphs of his system.
 * The remainder of poor Walsh's story is soon told.
-* After remaining without benefit for some time in the North Infirmary, he was received into the house of a brother, the Rev M Walsh, parish priest of Sneem in the County of Kerry.
 * It was at the commencement of an awful period that John Walsh sought an asylum in the Cork Union.
 * At the time of Mr Walsh's admission, the Union house built for the accommodation of 2,000 persons was already crowded.
 * Amid this scene of national woe and calamity in the famine year of 1847, poor Walsh breathed his last.